manybabies/manybabies.github.io/events.md

 These Town Halls instantiate MB’s collaborative nature, which means that all project decisions (e.g., research question, study design, stimulus creation, piloting, data collection, analysis, interpretation of the findings, and writing) are made using a consensus-based approach.

 **If you cannot attend either the Town Halls or the ICIS pre-conference, we would still love to hear your ideas.
-Please <a href="https://docs.google.com/forms/d/e/1FAIpQLSdAsflB7grZQtW3t9SahoWP7kpTsNDmrZKt0_s1E80I9mzRKQ/viewform?usp=sf_link" target="_blank>fill out this form</a> to share your thoughts with us!**
+Please <a href="https://docs.google.com/forms/d/e/1FAIpQLSdAsflB7grZQtW3t9SahoWP7kpTsNDmrZKt0_s1E80I9mzRKQ/viewform?usp=sf_link" target="_blank">fill out this form</a> to share your thoughts with us!**